ElectronicWar/nbs-irc/README.md

 Please report problems, bugs, improvements or features by opening a [Github Issue](https://github.com/ElectronicWar/nbs-irc/issues).

 Code contributions are accepted via pull requests.
 Please use the latest official mIRC release for development and include required minimal version for your changes if you tap into newer APIs.
 Thank you!

+## Contact
+Some regulars and myself are usually available at [#nbs-irc @ QuakeNet](irc://irc.quakenet.org/nbs-irc) for anything nbs-irc related.
+Please note that this is a very slow channel and we might be AFK.
+It's usually better to open an issue for anything bug-related.